About the LEAF

-It's based on the latest Micra, meaning there's good boot space and a decent amount of legroom in the back.
+Size-wise it's somewhere between the Micra and the Qashqai, meaning there's good boot space and a decent amount of legroom in the back.
 By all accounts it's a very comfortable drive and the battery range is sufficient for the majority of families.

 Aside from the drive quality, the LEAF is the perfect environmental car.

 There are some great proof points for this, our favourites include: